samuelberven/samuelberven/README.md

 - ⚡ Fun fact: I'm also a **professional Japanese-English translator**

 ## About Me
 Welcome to my profile!
-I'm a recent Oregon State University Computer Science graduate with a decade of experience in Japanese-English translation.
-My background in translation has honed my ability to adapt quickly, communicate effectively, and meet tight deadlines—skills that translate seamlessly into software engineering.
+I'm a recent Oregon State University Computer Science graduate with a decade of Japanese-English translation experience.
+My translation background sharpened my ability to adapt quickly, communicate effectively, and meet tight deadlines—skills that seamlessly translate into software engineering.
-I'm eager to apply my problem-solving mindset and technical expertise in an entry-level software engineering or web development role, where I can contribute fresh ideas and help build scalable, efficient systems.
+I'm eager to apply my problem-solving mindset and technical expertise in an entry-level software engineering or web development role, contributing fresh ideas and building scalable, efficient systems.
 My passion lies in backend development, cloud computing, and full-stack engineering, and I'm excited to collaborate with teams that value innovation and growth.

 ## 🌐 Social
 [![Portfolio](https://img.shields.io/badge/-Portfolio-F38020?style=for-the-badge&logo=cloudflare&logoColor=white)](https://samuelberven.com)